cbonoz/stark24/README.md

 3. Add digital content: Upload your digital content to the store.
 The content is delivered securely via IPFS.
 4. Share your store front URL online: Promote your store by sharing the unique URL with your audience.
 Description

+A contract event gets emitted for each successful purchase that can be tracked and/or audited from other platforms.

 ### How it's made